onsi/ginkgo/index.md

         )
     })

-> In this example we dot import the table extension.
+> In this example we don't import the table extension.
 This isn't strictly necessary but makes the DSL easier to interact with.

 Let's break this down `DescribeTable` takes a description, a function to run for each test case, and a set of table entries.